Hybrid Events

 Frequently asked questions about hybrid events

-What is the difference between a hybrid event and a virtual event with recording?
+What is the difference between a hybrid event and a virtual event with a recording?

-A hybrid event takes place simultaneously on-site and online — remote attendees can ask live questions, take part in polls, and interact with the in-person audience.
-A virtual event with recording, by contrast, is asynchronous: the online audience consumes the recording later, passively, with no interaction.
-Hybrid formats are more demanding to produce but generate higher engagement.
+A hybrid event takes place on-site and online at the same time — remote participants can ask questions live, take part in polls and interact with the on-site audience.
+A virtual event with a recording, by contrast, is asynchronous: the online audience consumes the recording later, passively, with no way to interact.
+Hybrid formats are more demanding to deliver but generate higher engagement.

 How many attendees are realistic for a hybrid event?

-The on-site component is constrained by the venue capacity — typically 50 to 500 attendees.
-The remote component scales with the platform you use: SlideSync supports several thousand simultaneous online attendees per stream.
-For very large enterprise events (e.g. global employee meetings) an eCDN is needed to avoid saturating the corporate network — see our page on Enterprise Content Delivery Network.
+The on-site component is limited by room capacity — typically 50 to 500 attendees.
+The remote component scales with the platform used: SlideSync supports several thousand simultaneous online participants per stream.
+For very large corporate events (e.g. global employee town halls), an eCDN connection is needed so the corporate network is not overloaded — see our page on the Enterprise Content Delivery Network.

 What does a professional hybrid event cost?

-Costs depend strongly on scope and ambition.
-A one-day hybrid corporate event with on-site live production, a streaming platform for several thousand remote attendees, live captioning, moderated Q&A, and a professional crew typically falls in the five-figure euro range per day — excluding venue rental and catering.
-We quote per project and transparently.
+Costs depend heavily on scope and ambition.
+A one-day corporate hybrid event with on-site live production, a streaming platform for several thousand remote participants, live subtitling, Q&A moderation and a professional crew typically runs in the five-figure euro range per day — excluding venue rental and catering.
+We calculate transparently and per project.

 How much lead time does a hybrid event need?

-For a professional production we recommend at least 6 to 8 weeks of lead time — primarily for technical preparation (platform setup, dry run, integration with corporate network, training the moderation team).
-For short-notice requests with as little as 2 weeks of lead time we can still deliver if all stakeholders decide quickly — get in touch.
+For a professional delivery we recommend at least 6 to 8 weeks of lead time — especially for the technical preparation (platform setup, rehearsal, corporate-network integration, moderator training).
+Short-notice requests from 2 weeks out are feasible if all stakeholders decide quickly — talk to us.

-Yes — provided the platform stores attendee and event data in the EU and offers the necessary GDPR features (consent management, data processing agreement, data export and deletion).
-SlideSync is built for this; see our page on GDPR-compliant livestreaming.
+Yes — provided the platform stores attendee and event data in the EU and offers the necessary GDPR features (consent management, a data processing agreement, data export and deletion).
+SlideSync is built for this; see our page on GDPR-compliant live streaming.

-How do you make sure remote attendees don’t feel excluded?
+How do you make sure remote participants don’t feel excluded?

-Three principles are decisive: (1) a dedicated moderator for the remote side who brings online questions to the in-person audience; (2) Q&A and voting tools that visibly treat both groups as equal; (3) deliberate breaks with networking options for both sides (e.g. moderated breakout rooms online in parallel with catering on-site).
-Without these three things, the remote audience quickly degrades into silent spectators.
+Three principles are decisive: (1) dedicated moderation for the remote side that brings online questions to the on-site plenum; (2) Q&A and voting tools that are visibly treated the same for both groups; (3) deliberately scheduled breaks with networking options for both sides (e.g. moderated online breakout rooms in parallel with on-site catering).
+Without these three, the remote audience quickly degrades into a silent spectator.

 Which platform is suitable for hybrid events?

-The choice depends on requirements like data-privacy posture, number of remote attendees, interaction needs, and existing software landscape.
-For GDPR-compliant enterprise events we recommend our in-house platform SlideSync, combined with dedicated live production.
+The choice depends on requirements such as data-protection level, number of remote participants, interaction needs and your existing software landscape.
+For GDPR-compliant corporate events we recommend our own platform SlideSync, combined with dedicated live production.
 For a vendor-independent overview of all relevant platforms, see our livestreaming provider comparison.

-Can hybrid events be run in multiple languages?
+Can hybrid events be delivered in multiple languages?

-Yes — with live translation (simultaneous interpretation or AI-based), multilingual subtitles, and multiple audio streams per language.
-We deliver multilingual annual general meetings and international corporate events regularly; see our pages on multilingual events and live translation.
+Yes — with live translation (simultaneous interpreting or AI-based), multilingual subtitles and multiple audio streams per language.
+We regularly deliver multilingual annual general meetings and international corporate events; see our pages on multilingual events and live translation.

 Sounds interesting?